613 Meet the Family

 - He is pretty much self-employed.

-Something 'tragic' is extremely sad or disastrous.
+Something 'tragic' is very sad.
 Notice the following:

 - The story of his life is so tragic.

-- The end of that book is so completely tragic that it made me cry.
+- The end of that book is so tragic that it

 I haven't spoken to her

-If you 'haven't spoken to someone' lately, it means that you haven't been in contact with that person in the recent past.
+If you 'haven't spoken to someone' lately, you haven't talked to that person recently.
 Notice the following:

-- We haven't spoken to them in a while, so I didn't know that all of that happened.
+- We hadn't spoken to them in a while, so I didn't know

-- I haven't spoken to her yet, but I'm sure that she'll want to come to the concert.
+- I haven't spoken to Lisa yet, but I'm sure that she'll

 Below are some more great lessons!